chemarinconez/100DaysOfJavaScript/README.md

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Day 22

+I learned about Set and Map (iterables) and how to work with them.
+I also resolved the challenge.

 ### Day 21

 I learned about looping Arrays and Objects with the for-of loop and some topics of ES6+ such as Enhanced Object Literals and Optional Chaining (?.).
 DAY 21-2 : Challenge completed.